ImNotACoderAi/Azuma/README.md

 ## Getting Started

+This Is A Documentation For A Beta Build Of Cyanide Interface

+## Getting Started

 To create a new window using the Cyanide UI Library, you can use the `CreateWindow` method.
 Here’s how to set it up:

 ```lua